ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/signal_gradientaboveandbelowgradient.md

 ---
+noindex: true
-Title: "Gradient Fill Above and Below - ScottPlot 4.1 Cookbook"
+title: "Gradient Fill Above and Below - ScottPlot 4.1 Cookbook"
 Description: "Gradients can be used to fill above and below."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71